opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Configuration for Running HA Test Cases (Mandatory)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mandatory HA test cases require OpenStack controller node info.
+The HA test cases require OpenStack controller node info.
 It must include the node's name, role, ip, as well as the user and key_filename or password to login to the node.
 Users must create the file ``${DOVETAIL_HOME}/pre_config/pod.yaml`` to store the info.
+For some HA test cases, they will log in the controller node 'node1' and kill the specific processes.
+The names of the specific processes may be different with the actual ones of the SUTs.
+The process names can also be changed with file ``${DOVETAIL_HOME}/pre_config/pod.yaml``.

 This file is also used as basis to collect SUT hardware information that is stored alongside results and uploaded to the OVP web portal.
 The SUT hardware information can be viewed within the 'My Results' view in the OVP web portal by clicking the SUT column 'info' link.
 In order to collect SUT hardware information holistically, ensure this file has an entry for each of